We explore whether bleaching your hair can cause hair loss!

 So let’s take a look at what hair bleach actually is,how it works and how it damages your hair

 We’re also gonna serve up some detailed tips on how to take care of hair damaged due to bleaching and chemical exposure.

-And you know how I love homemade remedies so we’re gonna be showing you how to repair damaged hair with some of my favourite homemade remedies!
+And you know how we love homemade remedies so we’re gonna be showing you how to repair damaged hair with some of our favourite homemade remedies!

 What is Hair Bleach

 Hair bleach is a chemical which helps to clean and change your hair tone.

 The basic purpose of using a hair bleach is to lighten your hair color.

 The main ingredient of hair bleach is hydrogen peroxide, which is also known as bleaching liquid.

 Hair bleaches also contain some catalysts or boosters which can activate the hydrogen peroxide and speed up the bleaching process.

 Generally, chemicals like ammonium persulfate or potassium persulfate are used as boosters for activating hydrogen peroxide.
 These chemicals work in an alkaline solution which keeps the pH of the formula at nearly 11.